netsage-project/netsage-pipeline/website/docs/components/docker_env.md

 Other settings of note in this file include the following.
 You will not necessarily need to change these, but be aware.

 **rabbit_output_host**: this defines where the final data will land after going through the pipeline.
 By default, the last rabbit queue will be on `rabbit`, ie, the local rabbitMQ server running in its docker container.
 Enter a hostname to send to a remote rabbitMQ server (also the correct username, password, and queue key/name).
+(For NetSage, another logstash pipeline on a remote server moves flows from this final rabbit queue into Elasticsearch.)

 The following Logstash Aggregation Filter settings are exposed in case you wish to use different values.
 (See comments in the \*-aggregation.conf file.)
 The aggregation filter stitches together long-lasting flows that are seen in multiple nfcapd files, matching by the 5-tuple (source and destination IPs, ports, and protocol) plus sensor name.